Skip to content

 /g>

-What is Hip Internal Rotation?
+What Is Hip Internal Rotation?

-Why is Hip Internal Rotation Important?
+Why Is Hip Internal Rotation Important?

-Internal rotation helps stave off back pain.
-If you have reduced internal range of motion in your hip you will compensate in your lumbar spine.
-It also improves your balance and helps you become more stable on your feet.
-Take control of the floor - master your hip internal rotation today.
+Internal rotation helps prevent back pain.
+If you have reduced internal range of motion in your hip, you will compensate in your lumbar spine.
+It also improves your balance and helps you become more stable.

-That's why it's essential to maintain good hip mobility so you can move freely and stay active without constant aches and pains.
-Strong hip internal rotators mean stronger and more stable joints for greater performance and less risk of injury - sounds great, right?
+Strong hip internal rotators mean more robust and more stable joints for more excellent performance and less risk of injury - sounds great, right?
 Make sure you're investing in hip internal rotation regularly; it is essential to maintaining pain-free movement.

 Gluteal Muscles